 The adjacent Greenroom, originally the Ethical Society Library, provides a cozy backstage and small kitchen for visiting performers and staff.

-Boasting a spectacular view of the city’s Central West End and Cathedral Basilica of St. Louis, the spacious room hosts many receptions, annual meetings, seminars and dinners each year.
+Boasting a spectacular view of the city’s Central West End and Cathedral Basilica of St. Louis, the room is perfect for receptions, annual meetings, seminars and dinners.

 Overlooking the city’s Central West End, The Sheldon Ballroom features golden hardwood flooring, a full stage and dramatic beamed ceilings with large skylights.
 The Ballroom is an original fixture of our 1912 footprint.